tobsan/fossgbg-labgrid/slides/slides.md

 Simply run with **`pytest --lg-env config.yaml`**

-# Using this for daily development
+# Using labgrid for daily development
 - Have a local configuration file
 - Run same stuff as your CI/test lab runs
     - Qualify certain tests based on tags

-# How to use - CLI
-TBD
+    - Run via ssh or use the distributed setup

 # Structure / Architecture
 ::: incremental